-IP In progress - The IP symbol shall be used only in courses which are offered on an "open entry/open exit" basis.
+IP In Progress.
+The "IP" symbol shall be used only in courses which are offered on an "open entry/open exit" basis.
 It indicates that work is "in progress," but that assignment of a grade must wait its completion.
-The IP symbol shall remain on the student's permanent record in order to satisfy enrollment documentation.
-The appropriate grade and unit credit shall be assigned and will appear on the student's permanent record for the term in which the course is completed.
-The IP shall not be used in calculating grade point averages.
+The "IP" symbol shall remain on the student's permanent record in order to satisfy enrollment documentation.
+The appropriate grade and unit credit shall be assigned and appear on the student's permanent record for the term in which the course is completed.
+The "IP" shall not be used in calculating grade point averages.

-If a student enrolled in an "open entry/ open exit" course is assigned an IP at the end of an attendance period and does not re-enroll in that course during the subsequent attendance period, the instructor will assign a grade to be recorded on the student's permanent record for the course.
+If a student enrolled in an "open-entry/open exit" course is assigned an "IP" at the end of an attendance period and does not re-enroll in that course during the subsequent attendance period, the instructor will assign a grade to be recorded on the student's permanent record for the course.

-RD Report Delayed - The RD symbol may be assigned by the Admissions and Records Office only.
-It is to be used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
+- MW Military Withdrawal occurs when a member of the U.S. Military receives orders compelling withdrawal from courses.
+MW's shall not be counted in progress probation or dismissal calculations. - RD Report Delayed may be assigned by the Admissions and Records Office only.
+It is to be used when there is a delay in reporting the grade of a student.
 It is a temporary notation to be replaced by a permanent symbol as soon as possible.
 "RD" is not used in calculating GPA.

-P, NP, W, MW, I, IP and RD grades are not used in computation of grade point average but the W, NP and I are used for purposes of progress alert and disqualification status.
+"CR," "NC," "W," "I," "IP" and "RD" grades are not used in computation of GPA, but "W," "NC" and "I" are used for purposes of lack-of-progress probation and disqualification status.